Daily doses

-And today you're going to find out.
+And today you are going to find out.

 See also